IEA Publications on 'Natural Gas'

 Please note that we also offer the "corporate/institutional package" which allows you to make the PDF version of the book available to all employees.
 For more information, please contact us at firstname.lastname@example.org.

-Starting from the premise that electricity will be an increasingly important vector in the energy systems of the future, Energy Technology Perspectives 2014 (ETP 2014)
+Starting from the premise that electricity will be an increasingly important vector in energy systems of the future, Energy Technology Perspectives 2014 (ETP 2014)

 explores the possibility of “pushing the limits” in six key areas:

-- High efficiency power generation in India
+- Power Generation in India

 - Topic-specific books and papers explore particularly timely subjects or cross-cutting challenges.